 The South Korean Ipsa technique is close to damascene art, a technique consisting of inlaying one metal into another one, with threads or thin wires of metal.
-It is a technique of decoration of the surface of a metal object which is in use in the Middle East and the Far East.

 Since my first trip to South Korea in 2015, I have discovered the minimalist and highly symbolical Korean iconography.
 I was struck by the smoothness and the strength of these works of art.
 I realised that I had never dealt with patterns, decorations or ornamentation in my work.
 It would be an interesting challenge to confront them.
 I immediately planned a research work to learn the Ipsa technique.
 I met Hong-Jung-Sil, a Korean Intangible Cultural Heritage artist who has passed her knowledge to me since then.
 I am the first foreign person she has ever taught.